-Step 1: Palpation of transversus abdominus
+Step 1: Palpating the transversus abdominus

 In order to know whether you are contracting the correct muscles, it is necessary to be able to feel them working.
-Place your hands on the

-Move your hands in an inch towards your belly button and down an inch towards your toes.
+- Move your hands in an inch towards your belly button and down an inch towards your toes.
 You should now be directly over the

-As all the core muscles co-contract, when you feel your transversus contract the others will be contracting also.
+- As all the core muscles co-contract, when you feel your transversus contract the others will be contracting also.
 Keep your hands in this position and try each of the techniques below to find which one works for you.

 When you contract your core correctly you should feel a gentle tightening under your fingers when they are in the above position.
 If you feel a bulge you are contracting too much.
 The correct level of activity in core muscles should be 30% of their maximum so that they have enough energy to contract continuously.

 - To contract the right amount, use the techniques below to maximally contract, then release the contraction by half and then by half again.

 - This takes practice but is extremely important to get right in the early stages.

 - Failure to contract properly will mean unwanted contraction of the larger muscles surrounding the core.
 These will take over movements and thus defeat the aim of the exercises.